Donaim/miseq-workflow-pres/slides.md

 On this slide I listed some key discoveries.
 We can recognize some of the names here, such as Sanger and Montagnier.

-Illumina took all this fundamental science and turned it into a machine we can buy and run our lab.
 -->

 ---